 Siberian Huskies didn’t do too poorly, but they didn’t do well either.
 They were right around the middle as an average intelligent dog breed.

 This meant that Huskies needed 25 to 40 repetitions to learn a new, unknown command.
-As for obedience, Huskies are will obey a known command on the first try with a 50% success rate.
+As for obedience, Huskies are will obey a known command on the first try with a 50% (or better) success rate.

 Husky Intelligence vs. Other Dogs